TutuNgulu/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute name of the current directory
+Display the content list of your current directory in along format